YA Business Mentorship Network – Woody Nook Gardens

 What are your primary business goals for the season?

 Primarily are our branding, vision and mission, charting the course.
-We would like to work on a website and on-site farm.
+We would like to work on a website and on site farm store.
 And then from that some production goals like our fertility plan, cover crops, mechanization, and scaling up certain aspects of our business.

 What business tools could you not live without?